In addition, that dollar figure represents roughly 1.8% of overall global exports estimated at $18.709 trillion for one

 Officially named the Russian Federation, Russia is the world’s largest country in terms of geographic area.
 It shares land or maritime borders with 16 other European or Asian countries.

 Russia shipped another 3.7% worth of goods to North America.
-Smaller percentages also went to Africa (3.5%), Latin America (1.1%) excluding Mexico but including the Caribbean then Oceania (0.1%) led by New Zealand and Australia.
+Smaller percentages also went to Africa (3.5%), Latin America excluding Mexico but including the Caribbean (1%) then Oceania led by New Zealand and Australia (0.1%).

 Russia’s Top Trading Partners

 Below is a list showcasing 15 of Russia’s top trading partners in terms of export sales, revealing which countries imported the most Russian shipments by dollar value during 2020.
 Also shown is each import country’s percentage consumption of total Russian exports.